privacyidea/privacyidea/doc/faq/index.rst

 Using the :ref:`autoassignment` policy you can distribute physical tokens to the users.
 The users just start using the tokens.

+.. _faq_registration_code:

 Registration Code
 ~~~~~~~~~~~~~~~~~

-If your users are pyhsically not available and spread around the world, you can
+If your users are physically not available and spread around the world, you can
 send a registration code to the users by postal mail.
 The registration code
 is a special token type which can be used by the user to authenticate with 2FA.
 If used once, the registration token get deleted and can not be used anymore.